avivhadar33/coretab/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This is how you create a coreset using coretab.
+This is how you create a coreset using coretab

 ```py
 from coretab.coreset_algorithms import CoreTabXGB